 There are several accepted methods for masking.
-This manual will not promote one over another, however, to use the masking function on the AVANT A2D Audiometer, follow the steps below.
+This manual will not promote one over another, however, to use the masking function on the AVANT Stealth Audiometer, follow the steps below.

-- 1. Click the Masking button.
+- Click the Masking button.
 The red light will appear indicating that the masking is on. - Use your mouse to adjust the Masking Level slider shown on the left to the appropriate level based on your preferred method of masking.

-4. The default for pure tone audiometry is to deliver narrow band masking to the ear opposite the test ear.
+- If you wish to maintain the balance of signal and masking (for example, masking always 30 dB above the signal), click the Lock button after setting the masking and signal levels. - The default for pure tone audiometry is to deliver narrow band masking to the ear opposite the test ear.
 If you wish to use a different stimulus, or route the masking to the same or both ears, click on the arrow to the right of the Masking On button.

-- 5. Use your mouse to select the new masking type and routing for your specific application. - 6.
-When you are finished making changes to the Masking, click Close.
+- 5. Use your mouse to select the new masking type and routing for your specific application. - When you are finished making changes to the Masking, click Close.